Cheap Holiday Party Tray

 Speaking of messy, choose items that can be easily handled, items that won’t bleed into other items or could easily spill or crunch in a way that would spew food on your guests.
 And don’t include items on your party tray that have to be kept hot and nothing that has to be kept absolutely cold.

-I like to think about the “elements” that go into a Party Tray and choose and choose them all or choose a few “key” categories.
+I like to think about the “elements” that go into a Party Tray and either choose one from each category or maybe choose a few “key” categories.
 And when making a Cheap Holiday Party Tray, keep in mind the less expensive options in each category.
 If you’re not on a budget, of course, the sky is the limit.
-I think it might be worth a mention if you have a well stocked fridge and pantry, you might be able to put together this tray just on what you have on hand.
-That’s great for an impromptu party or drop in guests or a last-minute invitation.

 • Bread element: Crostini, Crackers, Hard Breadsticks, any other crunchy items